sjtower/demis-keysanity/Notes/Ideas.md

 - forcefields that turn on when you go left / right of them (block breaks that was covering FF) - DONE
 - add custom textures to current mods (timed blocks & on/off blocks)
 - one way walls - DONE
-- one way platforms
+- one way platforms - DONE
 - player-only blocks - DONE
-- no-player blocks
+- no-player blocks - DONE
-- money gates
+- money gates - DONE

 ### Kinda want